cmason3/jinjafx_server/README.md

    -v                                 - log all http requests

  Environment Variables:
+   S3_REGION_NAME             - specify a s3 region name for '-s3' (i.e. 'eu-west-2')
-   AWS_ACCESS_KEY              - specify an aws access key to authenticate for '-s3' AWS_SECRET_KEY              - specify an aws secret key to authenticate for '-s3' GITHUB_TOKEN                - specify a github personal access token for '-github' JFX_WEBLOG_KEY              - specify a key to allow access to web log interface
+   S3_ACCESS_KEY              - specify an access key to authenticate for '-s3' S3_SECRET_KEY              - specify a secret key to authenticate for '-s3' GITHUB_TOKEN               - specify a github personal access token for '-github' JFX_WEBLOG_KEY             - specify a key to allow access to web log interface
 ```

-The `-r`, `-s3` or `-github` arguments (mutually exclusive) allow you to specify a repository (`-r` is a local directory, `-s3` is an AWS S3 URL and `-github` is a GitHub repository) that will be used to store DataTemplates on the server via the "Get Link" and "Update Link" buttons.
+The `-r`, `-s3` or `-github` arguments (mutually exclusive) allow you to specify a repository (`-r` is a local directory, `-s3` is an S3 URL and `-github` is a GitHub repository) that will be used to store DataTemplates on the server via the "Get Link" and "Update Link" buttons.
 The generated link is guaranteed to be unique and a different link will be created every time.

-If you use an AWS S3 bucket then you will also need to provide some credentials via the two environment variables which has read and write permissions to the S3 URL.
+If you use an S3 bucket then you will also need to provide some credentials and the region via the "S3_" environment variables, which has read and write permissions to the S3 bucket.
+It supports both AWS S3 as well as Generic S3 via the following URL formats (HTTPS is assumed):

+- AWS S3 - <bucket>.s3.<region>.amazonaws.com
+- Generic S3 - <url>/<bucket>

 The `-rl` argument is used to provide an optional rate limit of the source IP - the "rate" is how many requests are permitted and the "limit" is the interval in which those requests are permitted - it can be specified in "s", "m" or "h" (e.g. "5/30s", "10/1m" or "30/1h").
 This is currently only applied to "Get Link" and Web Log authentication.